Tired of Pulling Weeds? Prevent Them

 Another is that if you top the fabric with stone, leaves and other organic debris eventually blow in, decay, and create enough growing medium to support weeds.
 Eventually, the fabric itself can break down or tear and weeds can set roots through the fabric, making it difficult to pull them out.

+Since fabrics can inhibit oxygen and water from reaching perennial, tree and shrub plant roots, they may be more useful in settings such as in paths and annual flower or vegetable gardens outfitted with drip irrigation.
 Where fabric weed barriers are used, maintain landscape beds by removing leaves and debris that collect on top of mulch or stone covering the weed barrier and replace decomposing organic mulch and broken or rusting metal pins to keep the fabric in place.

-Apply Preen Extended Control Weed Preventer on top of organic or stone mulch to stop weed seeds from sprouting.
+Apply Preen Extended Control Weed Preventer on top of organic or stone mulch to stop any weed seeds from sprouting.
 Preen Extended Control Weed Preventer controls more than 125 label-listed weeds for up to 6 months per application and can be used around over 600 plants.
 (Check the label to be sure the weed prevention product is recommended for use with existing plants.)

 Eventually, fabric weed barriers will wear out and you'll need to remove and replace them.